Author: Dr. Ben Fan, DPT, CSCS, CMP

 If an individual naturally stands, sits, or lays down with an anterior pelvic tilt, that means their hamstrings are already on tension, and the rubber band is stretched.
 So when you go and try to reach for your toes or you go and lift the leg up, you feel a pull before you’re able to touch your fingers to the floor or straighten your leg out.
 This is because your brain and your body is stopping to protect you!

 Figure 5: The picture above illustrates the influence of pelvis position on hamstrings.
 On the left, the pelvis is neutral and balanced.
 On the right the pelvis is anteriorly tilted and tipped forward.
-Observe how the black line (hamstrings), are longer.
+Observe how the black line (hamstrings), is longer.

 Again, based on your pelvis’s position (anteriorly tilted), your hamstrings are already on a tension and “stretched”, so when you try and ask your body for more and more, eventually it will stop and not let you.